nasa-gibs/mrf/doc/MUG.md

 ## LERC Compression

-Limited Error Raster Compression (LERC) is an original Esri raster compression format.
-The main benefit of using LERC is extremely fast operation when compared with PNG, DEFLATE and even with JPEG, as well as excellent compression for data types larger than eight bit.
+Limited Error Raster Compression [LERC](https://github.com/Esri/lerc) is an original Esri raster compression format.
+The benefit of using LERC is extremely fast compression when compared with PNG, DEFLATE and even with JPEG, as well as excellent compression for data types larger than eight bit.
-The LERC compression can be either lossy or lossless.
+LERC compression can be lossy or lossless.
 The lossy part is due to an initial quantization stage, which is controled by the LERC maximum error value (LERC_PREC), which is a floating point number.
 LERC may alter the values stored, but the change is always less or equal to this LERC maximum error value.
 The quanta or precision of the output data values will thus be twice the LERC_PREC value.
 If the LERC maximum error is zero or too small for any space savings to be obtained by quantization, the input data values are not modified, and LERC becomes a lossless format.
-LERC supports an explicit data mask, which in MRF is enabled when the NoData value is defined.
+Output compression may still occur, as long as it is lossless.
+LERC contains an explicit data mask, which in MRF is always enabled.
+This mask is obtained from the NoData value if defined, otherwise it uses the value zero.
 The NoData values are not stored in the compressed tile, which makes LERC a good choice for storing sparse data.
 In MRF, for integer types the default LERC_PREC value is 0.5, corresponding to lossless compression.
-For floating point types the LERC_PREC defaults to 0.001 (.002 data resolution).
+In MRF, floating point types LERC precision defaults to 0.001 (.002 data resolution).
 The compression achieved by LERC heavily depends on the LERC_PREC value, which should be carefully selected for each particular dataset.

-To set a custom LERC precision value, use the free form MRF OPTIONS mechanism, the option name being "OPTIONS".
-To set the LERC precision for a new MRF, use the create option like this: `-co OPTIONS="LERC_PREC:0.005"`
+To set a custom LERC precision value for a new MRF file, use the free form MRF OPTIONS mechanism:
-When set, the LERC_PREC value will be used for all subsequent writes into the respective MRF.
+`-co OPTIONS="LERC_PREC:0.005"`

-There are two different versions of LERC compression supported in MRF, LERC (default, V2) and LERC1.
+There are two different styles of LERC compression supported in MRF, LERC (default, Lerc2) and LERC1.
-- LERC supports more data types and higher precision than LERC1.
-While in most cases LERC achieves very similar compression to LERC1, it also includes different compression methods that may result in significantly better compression.
-For byte input data for example, a Huffman compression algorithm is used instead of the LERC algorithm.
-LERC also supports pixel interleaved data, which usually results in better compression.
-Note that pixel interleaved LERC compression was introduced later, MRF files using this feature will be unreadable by older versions of the MRF driver.

-- LERC1 is the original LERC algorithm, implemented as a single band compression from floating point.
-MRF can make use of it for integer type data by conversion to floating point before invoking the LERC1 algorithm.
+- LERC1 is the original LERC code, which implemented a single band compression for floating point.
+MRF can make use of it for integer type data by conversion to floating point before invoking LERC1.
 This means that LERC1 integer precision is limited to 24 bits.
-MRF also simulated pixel interleaved LERC1 compression by concatenating the results for each individual band.
-While there is no size advantage to using
-LERC1 pixel interleaved in MRF, there might still be a performance advantage in a cloud environment since data for all bands is read in a single operation.
+MRF also simulates pixel interleaved with LERC1 compression by concatenating the results for each individual band.
+While there is no size advantage to using LERC1 pixel interleaved in MRF, there might still be a performance advantage in a cloud environment since data for all bands is read in a single operation.

-To choose LERC1 instead of the default LERC, add V1=ON to the options string, like this: `-co OPTIONS="LERC_PREC=0.01 V1=ON"`
+To choose LERC1 instead of the default LERC, add V1=ON to the options string, like this:
+`-co OPTIONS="LERC_PREC=0.01 V1=ON"`

+- LERC (Lerc2) supports more data types and higher precision than LERC1 and it is usually faster than LERC1.
+LERC development continues independent of MRF, new features may be added, and the LERC version may increase.
+The LERC library also includes different compression methods in addition to the LERC algorithm, methods that may result in better compression.
+For byte input data specifically, Huffman compression is used since Lerc version 2, which usually results in better compression.
+LERC also handles pixel interleaved data, introduced at LERC version 4.
+By default, MRF writes LERC tiles using LERC version 2 for single band per tile, or the latest version supported by the LERC library being used otherwise.
+MRF files created using a more recent LERC library may be unreadable by MRF using an older LERC version, which will generate LERC decoding errors.
+When writing to a MRF - LERC, it is possible to choose a specific LERC version using the free OPTION L2_VER.
+This option is used by the MRF driver to request that LERC encoding does not use any features not available in the selected version.
+For example, to choose LERC version 3 as the maximum, while specifying a value precision of 0.2, use `-co OPTIONS="L2_VER=3 LERC_PREC=0.2"`

-MRF tiles compressed by LERC can be further compressed with zlib (DEFLATE) which in some cases can improve the compression at the expense of speed.
+MRF tiles compressed by LERC can be further compressed with zlib (DEFLATE) which in some cases can improve the compression, at the expense of speed.
 DEFLATE speed is asymmetric, with decompression being faster than compression, so it does not affect read speeds as much as it does writes.
-However, DEFLATE decompression is still significantly slower than LERC so it should be used only when the size is critical or when the decompression speed is not the main source of delays, for example when reading tiles from cloud storage.
+DEFLATE decompression is still significantly slower than LERC so it should be used only when the size is critical or when the decompression speed is not a bottleneck, for example when reading tiles from cloud storage.
 To add DEFLATE to LERC, add "DEFLATE:ON" to the list of free form options.
-This example sets both the LERC precision and the extra DEFLATE option: `-co OPTIONS="LERC_PREC=0.01 DEFLATE=ON"`
+This example sets both the LERC precision and the extra DEFLATE option: `-co OPTIONS="LERC_PREC=0.01 DEFLATE:ON L2_VER:2"`

-# Types of functional MRF
+# Functional Types of MRF

 ## Static MRF